kbase/sample_service_validator_config/docs/build-and-deploy.md

 ## GitHub Action Workflow Process

 The heart of the GitHub Action build workflow invokes the makefile as described above.
-In addition to the build and validation steps, it also takes care to capture the generated files in distribution branches.
-More on that later.
+In addition to the build and validation steps, it also archives the distribution and attaches it to a GitHub release.

-An additional small workflow deletes distribution branches created for pull requests after the PR is merged.

 ### Build and Validate

-The "Sample Service Validator Config Distribution Builder" workflow, `.github/build-dist.yml`, is responsible for validating the source specs, creating the generated files, and validating the generated files.
+The "Sample Service Validator Config Distribution Builder" workflow, `.github/build-test.yml`, is responsible for validating the source specs, creating the generated files, and validating the generated files.

 The generation and validation of config files is conducted via the Makefile as a sequence of scripts run inside a docker container.
 This workflow step is the same one utilized in the local build procedure described above.